-This bill would appropriate \$500,000,000 from the General Fund to the State Department of Education for the department, in consultation with the office of the Chancellor of the California Community Colleges, by July 1, 2023, to administer a competitive grant program to enable local educational agencies to establish opportunities for pupils to obtain college credits while enrolled in high school and provide dual enrollment opportunities, as provided.
-The bill would authorize local educational agencies to apply for one-time grants of up to \$500,000 to establish outreach campaigns to encourage pupils to enroll in dual enrollment programs, and to support costs associated with coupling robust pupil advising and success supports with available dual enrollment and accelerated college credit opportunities.
-The bill would authorize local educational agencies to also apply for one-time grants of up to \$250,000 to support the costs to plan for, and start up, a middle college or early college high school that is located on the campus of a local educational agency, as provided.
+This bill would appropriate \$500,000,000 from the General Fund to the State Department of Education for the department, in consultation with the office of the Chancellor of the California Community Colleges, by July 1, 2023, to administer a competitive grant program-to to, among other things, enable local educational agencies to establish opportunities for pupils to obtain college credits while enrolled in high school and provide dual enrollment opportunities, as provided.
+The bill would authorize local educational agencies to apply for one-time grants of up to \$500,000 to couple robust pupil advising and success supports with dual enrollment and establish outreach campaigns to encourage pupils to enroll in dual enrollment programs, and to support costs associated with coupling robust pupil advising and success supports with available dual enrollment and accelerated college credit opportunities. promote dual enrollment for new or existing middle college or early college high schools or College and Career Access Pathways partnerships, as specified.
+The bill would authorize local educational agencies to also apply for one-time grants of up to \$250,000 to support the costs to plan for, and start up, a middle college or early college high school that is located on the campus of a local educational agency, a partnering community college, or other location determined by the local partnership, as provided.
 The bill would authorize local educational agencies to also apply for one-time grants of up to \$100,000 to establish a CCAP partnership, as provided.